American football in the United States: High school

-Adult Amateur Football and Semi-Pro Football
+Adult amateur football and semi-pro football

 Adult amateur football, also known as semi-pro football, is a level of American football.
 It is commonly known as "working man's" football, meaning the players have regular jobs and play football on the weekends.
 Though the players do not get paid, the leagues and the games are run in a somewhat professional manner.
 For most leagues, it is against the rules to pay its players to play.
 The rules of the game are usually a hybrid of NFL and NCAA rules.

-There are several different leagues playing in the United States:
+There are several leagues, regional in nature, which play in the United States:

-The North American Football League (NAFL) was an adult amateur American football league.
-Its teams were located mainly in the Eastern, Midwestern and Southern United States.
-The teams mostly played regionally in the regular season to keep travel short.
-In the playoffs, winners of regional play will meet each other for the league championship.

-The New England Football League (NEFL) has over 30 teams, with at least one in each of the six New England states.
-The league has three skill levels (A being more for recreational play; AAA being the most competitive; AA is somewhat in between).

-The Eastern Football League, based in New England, but at times teams from New York state have competed, is one of the country's oldest semi-pro leagues.
-It started play in 1961.

-The Mid Continental Football League began play in 1991 and by the 1990s had expanded through much of the midwest and mid-Atlantic United States before the league split apart and contracted into a four-state area in the midwest.
-Upstate New York also houses the oldest surviving professional football club in the United States, the Watertown Red & Black, founded in 1896.

-The Pacific Northwest Football League (PNFL) started in 2016 and currently has six teams, including four in Portland, Oregon and 2 in Vancouver, Washington.

 Several leagues supporting women's semi-professional football play have existed.
 The current major league is the Women's Football Alliance (WFA).
 The WFA started to play in 2009 stocked with teams from two dissolved leagues, the National Women's Football Association and Women's Professional Football League (NWFA and WPFL respectively).

+Other codes

+American 7s Football League (A7FL) is a semi-professional league which plays a seven-man version of gridiron football, while the American Flag Football League plays a variant of American football where, instead of tackling players to the ground, the defensive team must remove a flag or flag belt from the ball carrier to end a down.